zorzalerrante/datagramas/README.md

 # Datagramas

 A Python library for your Jupyter Notebook that helps you to use and scaffold visualizations with [d3.js](http://d3js.org).
-It works with Python 2.7 and 3.4.
+It works with 3.4 or newer.

 **NOTE** We are currently updating this library to the 1.0.0 version.
 Please help us test if installation works ok :)